FelixFourcolor/He-trusted-in-God/README.md

 2. Obtain `src.json`.
 You may clone the repo or download just that file.

-3. Obtain a Minecraft java 1.18+ world.
+3. Obtain a world in Minecraft java 1.18+.
 You may use an existing world or create a new one.

     For maximum performance, create a new world in creative mode, peaceful difficulty, superflat type, and no generated structures.